reuab/picons-source/README.md

 ## build-output

 This folder will contain the output from the build.
-A folder or two and one or more files like:
+Similar to the files [servicelist-enigma2-snp](https://raw.githubusercontent.com/picons/picons-samples/master/servicelist-enigma2-snp) and [servicelist-enigma2-srp](https://raw.githubusercontent.com/picons/picons-samples/master/servicelist-enigma2-srp).
+The picon binaries are also saved in this folder.

+Possible output files and folders:
 ```
 binaries-snp/
 binaries-srp/
 servicelist-enigma2-snp
 servicelist-enigma2-srp
-servicelist-tvheadend-snp
-servicelist-tvheadend-srp
+servicelist-tvheadend-filemode-snp
+servicelist-tvheadend-filemode-srp
+servicelist-tvheadend-servermode-snp
+servicelist-tvheadend-servermode-srp
 servicelist-vdr-snp
 servicelist-vdr-srp
 ```

 ## build-source

 This is where all the channel logos go and how they are linked to the serviceref or a simplified version of the name.
+Backgrounds and the default `backgrounds.conf` file can also be found in this directory.

 ## resources/tools